Yum! Brands

 Yum!
-Brands, Inc. (or Yum!), formerly Tricon Global Restaurants, Inc., is an American fast food corporation listed on the Fortune 1000.
-Yum! operates the brands KFC, Pizza Hut, Taco Bell, and The Habit Burger Grill, except in China, where the brands are operated by a separate company, Yum China.
-Yum! previously also owned Long John Silver's and A&W Restaurants.
+Brands, Inc. (sometimes called just Yum!) is an American multinational fast food corporation.
+It was formed in 1977 as a subsidiary of PepsiCo, after the company acquired KFC, Pizza Hut, and Taco Bell.
+PepsiCo divested the brands in 1997, and these consolidated as Yum!.
+The company operates KFC, Pizza Hut, Taco Bell, Habit Burger & Grill, and several technology companies.

+Yum! was founded as Tricon Global Restaurants after PepsiCo finalized the split.
+In 2002, it took its current name after they merged with Yorkshire Global Restaurants, which at the time was the parent company of A&W, who also spun off an international branch.
+In China, the restaurant brands are operated by another company known as Yum China.

 Based in Louisville, Kentucky, Yum! is one of the world's largest fast food restaurant companies in terms of system units.
 In 2016, Yum! had 43,617 restaurants, including 2,859 that were company-owned and 40,758 that were franchised, in 135 nations and territories worldwide.
+Due to it being a spin-off of PepsiCo, all restaurants owned by this company do not serve Coca-Cola as a soft drink (except in certain markets such as Israel and New Zealand), and instead serve Pepsi.

 History

 PepsiCo fast food division

-The company's history began in 1977, when PepsiCo entered the restaurant business by acquiring Pizza Hut.
-A year later, PepsiCo purchased Taco Bell.
+The company's history began in 1977, when PepsiCo entered the restaurant business by acquiring Pizza Hut from co-founders Dan and Frank Carney.
+A year later, PepsiCo purchased Taco Bell from founder Glen Bell.
 In July 1986, R. J. Reynolds sold KFC to PepsiCo to pay off debt from its recent purchase of Nabisco.

-In 1990, Hot 'n Now was acquired via Taco Bell, but the company was sold in 1996.
+In 1990, Hot 'n Now was acquired via Taco Bell from William Van Domelen, but the company was sold in 1996.
 In 1992, PepsiCo acquired California Pizza Kitchen.
 In 1993, it acquired Chevys Fresh Mex, D'Angelo Grilled Sandwiches, and the American division of Canadian chain East Side Mario's.
 These chains were later sold when PepsiCo exited the restaurant business and spun off KFC, Pizza Hut and Taco Bell (see next paragraph).
 In 1997, PepsiCo sold PepsiCo Food Systems restaurant-supply unit to Ameriserve Food Distribution Inc.